 My goal in this blog is to distill meaning from the seemingly endless river of advances in science, technology, and business.
+And in particular, to find ways to use them to address the biggest technical challenge of our lives: Climate change.

 Perspicacity is “the quality of having a ready insight into things; shrewdness”.
 This 1966 story from the journal Science about astronaut recruitment efforts sums up its meaning in a more practical way: